dataPulverizer/ImportingInD/README.md

-# Introduction to importing techniques in D
+# Introduction to importing modules/libaries/items in D

 This brief article describes various ways of importing functions from libraries and scripts in D.